fission/fission.io/content/en/docs/usage/triggers/http-trigger.md

 Hello World!
 ```

+>> To add authentication to your function calls, refer to our [Fission Authentication](/docs/installation/authentication) guide.

 {{% notice info %}}
 FISSION_ROUTER is the externally-visible address of your
 Fission router service.
 For how to set up environment variable